Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 When an officer arrived, the 78-year-old victim was afraid to open the door.

-She said her attacker knocked on her door in the afternoon, saying he was an IPL worker and that needed to check something inside the home.
+She said her attacker knocked on her door in the afternoon, saying he was an Indianapolis Power & Light worker and that needed to check something inside the home.
 She closes the door and told him no.

 Court documents describe his attire as a dark hoodie, green construction hard hat, clear protective glasses/goggles and medical-style COVID-19 mask.
 She said he didn’t have an IPL badge.